Where do you get started when you first pick up a guitar?

 Change Up Your Practice Sessions

 Malcom Gladwell popularized the idea that you’ll be great at something if you practice it for 10,000 hours.

-However, as luck would have it, the eggheads at Johnshopkins found that you can shorten that time and learn faster if you change up the way you’re practicing.
+Thankfully, researchers at Johns Hopkins (2) found you can shorten that time and learn faster if you change up the way you’re practicing.
 Just a little.

 Instead of playing the same songs over and over until you get it right, play other songs with the same chords.
 Do similar chord progression exercises.
 Add more context that is fun into the mix.

 Not only will you learn faster, anyone who is near you while you’re learning will appreciate your switching it up.